DNS Measurement, Troubleshooting and Security Auditing Toolset

 # dnstraceroute

-dnstraceroute is a traceroute utility to figure out the path that your DNS
+`dnstraceroute` is a utility that traces the path of your DNS requests to their

 ```shell